SammehFFXI/FFXIAddons/React/README.md

  * The special reaction verb "facemob" will simply face the same direction as the <actor>.
 (Used in 'complete' phase.)
  * 1.5.0 React added in "runaway" and "runto" verbs.
 Parameters would be the yalms to run away from or run close to.
 Default is to run within 2 yalms of target (runto) and 30 yalms away if you don't specify.
  ** Please note this will force compliance even if you change your mind.
 To cancel a runaway or runto command, issue //react stoprun  Highly recommend if you use this - bind a quick key to cancel running.
- ** Please also note runaway/runto do not work if you are locked onto a target

 Examples:
 Warder of Courage uses an SP roughly 60 seconds after previous move wears off - so can create a timer based on that.